 - Clinical nursing

 Focusing on a specialized area within nursing may lead to greater responsibilities and a potentially higher salary, and you’ll feel more confident to go even further into what you love to do.

 4. High Earning Potential

 As touched on earlier, a career in nursing provides a steady financial future, especially if you obtain a BSN degree.
 While a lot can depend on your employer and the state you practice in, across the board, you can expect to receive a rewarding compensation.
-Per the findings of a recent news article, nurses in the United States earn an average annual salary of $63,000, which is more than double the global average of $26,698.
-In addition, the U.S. Bureau of Labor Statistics lists the annual mean wage for the state of Texas as $74,540.
+Per the U.S. Bureau of Labor Statistics (BLS), registered, nurses in the United States earn an average annual salary of $80,010.
+In addition, the BLS lists the annual mean wage for the state of Texas as $76,800.